This post originally appeared in VICE UK

 I ask whether LA influenced her desire to change her body shape, but she says Miami played a bigger role: "In LA, everyone gets surgery, but they're tall, slim women.
 In Miami, it's all curves."

 Amy is very happy with the results of her surgery.
 "It's exceeded my expectations and I've seen the difference with men," she says.
 "My type of men—black men—prefer curves.
 I feel more attractive."

 Genevieve Richards, a British-Nigerian, had her butt done even more recently and is still waiting for the full results to become visible.
 Her hips and stomach are still swollen and she dieted post-surgery, against doctor's orders, so some of the fat has been re-absorbed.

-She travelled to Neuilly-sur-Seine, an upper class suburb of Paris, to have it done at a beautiful private clinic with a 24-hour nurse (it's cheaper in France).
+She traveled to Neuilly-sur-Seine, an upper-class suburb of Paris, to have it done at a beautiful private clinic with a 24-hour nurse (it's cheaper in France).